Sounders continue annual run up the standings, knocking off FC Dallas

 Playoff soccer returned with a vengeance to CenturyLink Field about three months early and just in time for a Sounders team still living down its dismal first half of the season.

-Sunday night’s tilt with conference leading FC Dallas was at its pushing, shoving, mouth jawing best with both sides marking some territory as the season heads toward its final 10-match stretch.
-For Nicolas Lodeiro, whose free kick goal provided his team a 2-1 victory, this game certainly felt different from some of the home snooze fests turned in earlier this year.
+Sunday night’s tilt with conference-leading FC Dallas was at its pushing, shoving, mouth-jawing best with both sides marking some territory as the season heads toward its final 10-match stretch.
+For Nicolas Lodeiro, whose free-kick goal provided his team a 2-1 victory, this game certainly felt different from some of the home snooze fests turned in earlier this year.

 “It felt like a final,’’ Lodeiro said.
 “Of course, it was like a playoff.
 Dallas is the best team in our conference.
-We played like it was a final and we fought like it was a final.
+We played like it was a final, and we fought like it was a final.
 We needed to win.’’

 And win the Sounders did for a fifth straight time, running their unbeaten streak to eight games in front of 39,522 fans soaking in the intensity and helping ratchet it up in the closing minutes.
-Dallas defender Reto Ziegler got tossed in the 91stminute for an alleged head butt on Raul Ruidiaz that the irate opponents insisted never happened.
+Dallas defender Reto Ziegler got tossed in the 91st minute for an alleged head butt on Raul Ruidiaz that the irate opponents insisted never happened.

 Most Read Sports Stories